tigoe/LightProjects/WS281x/readme.md

 Here's a [sketch that turns on one color per pixel at a time](WS281xLoadTester/), adding colors and pixels one at a time as it goes.
 You can use this to test the current load of a strip.
 You should see the current go up by the amperage of each channel for each pixel per second.

 You can run a small number of WS281x pixels from 3.3V boards like the Nano 33 IoT.
 For small modules like the NeoPixel jewels (7 pixels), they work fine from the power from a Nano 33.
 However, for modules of more than a dozen or so pixels, you should power them from 5V, and if possible, use a 3.3V-to-5V level-shifter for the control pin.

+## RGB vs HSV

+Controlling addressable LEDs with RGB is fine as long as you only need to control one primary color at a time.
+However, sometimes you want to do more complex things, like fade from red to orange, or green to teal to blue.
+In these cases, it's easier if you can use the Hue, Saturation, and Value (HSV) color space.